bootdotdev/blog/content/python/best-ways-to-learn-python.md

 ## The Best Way to Learn Python Interactively

-While you're looking through this list and seeing a lot of challenging options that include self-driven work, reading textbooks, watching lectures, and wondering, “What is the best way to learn Python programming that doesn’t require me to read a textbook?”, you're probably the kind of person who benefits from interactive teaching.
+While you're looking through this list and seeing a lot of challenging options that include self-driven work, reading textbooks, watching lectures, and wondering, "What is the best way to learn Python programming that doesn’t require me to read a textbook?", you're probably the kind of person who benefits from interactive teaching.
 I think this is the most efficient way to learn Python because the knowledge is much stickier.

 The best way to Learn Python interactively is by taking the courses here on boot.dev.
 The [Python Fundamentals](https://boot.dev/learn/learn-python) course helps you learn by doing.
 You'll be writing real code into the browser and it'll interactively guide you through the lessons.